blekr/new-sequelize-restful/README.md

 ### GET /api/staff
-Return all instances in an array.<br>
+Return an array of all instances
 ```console
 # curl http://127.0.0.1:8090/api/staff
 ```